 Books – Jonathan Dimbleby

 On the book front, festival favourites such as Andrew Marr, Neil Oliver, Polly Toynbee and Matthew Parris will be dropping by to discuss their literary endeavours, amongst many others.
 Notably, Simon Heffer will be examining the diaries of Henry ‘Chips’ Channon, an affluent American who managed to scale the pinnacles of British high society between the wars.

 A big name this year is Jonathan Dimbleby, talking about his new book.
 Author of highly acclaimed Second World War histories, he celebrates his new publication Barbarossa, How Hitler Lost the War.
 Jonathan will be in conversation with Professor David Reynolds, dissecting and exploring Operation Barbarossa, Hitler’s invasion of Russia in June 1941.
 Drawing on unseen archival material, Dimbleby puts Barbarossa in its proper place in history for the first time in his usual gripping style.
 Described as a masterwork, told with verve and elan, Dimbleby argues that Barbarossa was a colossal mistake that lost Hitler the Second World War.

 The Guardian newspaper has listed the BIF as one of its top ten best arts festivals in the UK this summer.
 If you’ve never been before, you can discover why the friendly and distinctive town is the perfect host.
 If you already reside on the doorstep, you could perhaps consider yourself part of the celebration, instead of being a bystander, and treat yourself to a show.
-After the last fourteen months, we’ve all earnt it.
+After the last sixteen months, we’ve all earnt it.

 The full festival programme is on their website or you can access a digital copy here.
 Printed copies of the programme are also available at Buxton Visitor Centre and other venues in the town.